mbentley/docker-omada-controller/helm/omada-controller-helm/README.md

 #### Backend TLS

-The Omada Controller only speaks HTTPS on its management and portal ports, so a Gateway that connects in cleartext gets `400 Bad Request - This combination of host and port requires TLS.` back from the controller.
-Enable `gatewayApi.backendTLSPolicy` so the Gateway re-encrypts towards the controller.
-The policy always validates the backend certificate, so the controller needs one the Gateway trusts: issue it with cert-manager, serve it through `config.tlsSecretName`, and point `caCertificateRefs` at a ConfigMap holding the issuing CA in the release namespace.
+The Omada Controller only speaks HTTPS on its management and portal ports.
+Enable gatewayApi.backendTLSPolicy so the Gateway re-encrypts towards the controller.
+The policy always validates the backend certificate.

 ```yaml
 config: